-The Underlying Index is rebalanced semi-annually after market close on the third Friday in March and September.
-Additions to the Underlying Index generally occur only at the time of the semiannual rebalance, but constituents removed from the Parent Index are removed from the Underlying Index simultaneously.
+The Underlying Index is rebalanced quarterly after market close on the third Friday of March, June, September and December.
+S&P DJI makes additions to the Underlying Index only at the time of the quarterly rebalance but constituents that are removed from the Parent Index are removed from the Underlying Index simultaneously.
 Apart from scheduled rebalances, the Index Provider or its agents may carry out additional ad hoc rebalances to the Underlying Index in order, for example, to reflect corporate actions or spin-offs.
 The Fund is rebalanced in accordance with the Underlying Index.